fit-alessandro-berti/foundation-causality0/docs/foundation_model/experimental_design.md

 The numerical expectations below are **informed forecasts, not experimental results or formal power calculations**.
 Package values are taken from the existing [benchmark report](sandbox:/mnt/data/foundation_causality_full/foundation-causality0-main/REPORT.md).

-> **Execution note (2026-07-28).** A preregistered-scale study covering all
+> **Execution note (updated 2026-07-30).** A preregistered-scale study covering
-> stages below has not been claimed.
-A runnable Phase-I reference experiment
+> all stages below has not been claimed.
+The revised runnable experiment covers
-> now covers the architecture document's initial static-effect,
+> the initial static-effect, observed-regime, and network-interference scope
-> observed-regime, and network-interference scope with 14 scenarios, 30 held-out
+> with online randomized training, separate ID/OOD development banks, 14
-> seeds per scenario, and 360 separate calibration episodes.
-Its measured
+> locked final scenarios with 30 seeds each, and 360 separate calibration
-> outcomes—including negative results—are in
+> episodes.
+Its measured outcomes—including negative results—are in
 > [experimental_results.md](experimental_results.md).
 The larger replication,
 > continuous-stress, OOD, process-event, and real-data stages below remain the
 > design for a confirmatory study.